Esri/arcgis-maps-sdk-java-samples/feature_layers/service-feature-table-manual-cache/README.md

 * ServiceFeatureTable.FeatureRequestMode
 * ServiceFeatureTable

+## About the data

+The samples uses an [incident feature layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) queried to show tree maintenance or damage.
+The sample opens with an initial visible extent centered over San Francisco.

 ## Additional information

 In **manual cache** mode, features are never automatically populated from the service.
 All features are loaded manually using calls to `PopulateFromServiceAsync`.